FWeinb/tlkio-bot/README.md

 tlkio-bot
 =====

-Just a quick and dirty little tlkio-bot with a simple plugin mechanisim.
+Just a small little chatbot.

+All things connection related is in [tlkio-client](https://github.com/FWeinb/tlkio-client) if you want a little bit more have a look at GitHub's [hubot](https://github.com/github/hubot) in combination with my [hubot-tlkio](https://github.com/FWeinb/hubot-tlkio) adapter.

 # Live Demo

 tlk.io channel: [tlkiobot](http://tlk.io/tlkiobot)

 # Getting started